antonromanov1/dragon-book-compiler/README.md

 Izber, short for Izberbash, a city in the South of Russia

-# Example of the source program
+# Example of the source program (Now Izber can compile only declarations)

 ```
 def main() {